-Agencies have expressed concern about the scope of this provision and the Review Board has taken those concerns into consideration.
-The Review Board recognizes that there may be records responsive to the provisions of the ARCA that are many hundreds of pages long but which contain material reasonably related to the assasination or that qualifies as additional records or information only in a very small portion of that record.
-In such cases, if an agency reasonably believes that review of the entire record for postponement determinations would not further the disclosure purposes of the ARCA, the agency may request that the Review Board allow the agency to process under the ARCA only the portion that relates to the ARCA, including material sufficient to provide context for the .
+There may be records responsive to the provisions of the ARCA that are many hundreds or thousands of pages long but which contain material reasonably related to the assasination or qualify as additional records or information only in a very small portion of that record.
+In such cases, if an agency reasonably believes that review of the entire record for postponement determinations would not further the disclosure purposes of the ARCA, the agency may request that the Review Board allow the agency to process under the ARCA only the portion that relates to the ARCA.